 - Straining to pass stools – your baby may strain just for a few minutes, or he may strain for hours or days.

 - Painful stools – if stooling seems to be hurting baby in any way, even if it does not appear unusually large.

 - Large, hard stools – this is a sign, but only if baby is straining or in pain.
 Large, hard stools that pass easily are not considered constipation.

-What should you do to relieve the constipation until the loosening foods kick in?
-If baby is really uncomfortable, you can insert a thermometer about one inch into baby’s anus.
+What should you do to relieve constipation until the loosening foods kick in?
+If baby is constipated and really uncomfortable, you can insert a thermometer about one inch into baby’s anus.
 This will stimulate the anus to open and pass the stool.
 If this doesn’t work, use half of a children’s glycerin suppository available over the counter at the drug store.